-The Chair and Deputy Chair roles may be remunerated positions if decided by the Board.
+- 2.4.9.1 The Chair and Deputy Chair roles may be remunerated positions if decided by the Board.
 The Board will review this in advance of recruitment taking place.
-Other Board and sub-board members are not remunerated by the LEP.

-The LEP Board will decide whether or not any Board members may claim out of pocket expenses in relation to their LEP duties.
-At the time of writing, only the LEP Chair and Deputy Chair is authorised to reclaim travel expenses in recognition of the significant amount of travel undertaken on the LEP's behalf and these will be authorised by the Chief Operating Officer.
-Expenses will only be paid in line with the accountable body's expenses policy.
+Other Board and sub-board members are not remunerated by the LEP. - 2.4.9.2 The LEP Board will decide whether or not any Board members may claim out of pocket expenses in relation to their LEP duties.
+At the time of writing, only the LEP Chair and Deputy Chair are authorised to reclaim travel expenses in recognition of the significant amount of travel undertaken on the LEP's behalf and these will be authorised by the Chief Operating Officer and accountable body Expenses will only be paid in line with the accountable body's expenses policy.